offirko/mbed-os-example-kvstore/README.md

-# Getting started with the Mbed OS block device API
+# Getting started with the Mbed OS Key Value Store API

 This example demonstrates how to use the Mbed OS Key Value Store (kvstore) API.